ethereum/eth-keys/README.md

 ### `KeyAPI(backend=None)`

 The `KeyAPI` object is the primary API for interacting with the `eth-keys` libary.
-The object takes a single optional argument in it's constructor which designates what backend will be used for eliptical curve cryptography operations.
+The object takes a single optional argument in its constructor which designates what backend will be used for eliptical curve cryptography operations.
 The built-in backends are: